Certified Zeroth-order Black-Box Defense with Robust UNet Denoiser: Experimental Settings

 \heading{Effect of various denoisers.} We compare our proposed robust denoiser RDUNet with previous denoisers MemNet~\cite{tai2017memnet}, DnCNN~\cite{zhang2017beyond}, wide-DnCNN~\cite{zhang2017beyond}, UNet~\cite{ronneberger2015u} and Diffusion~\cite{ho2020denoising} in Figure~\ref{fig:Comp_low_high}.
 We show that after appending denoiser DnCNN as proposed in~\cite{salman2020denoised,zhang2022robustify} with 17 layers primarily including Conv+BN+ReLU layers and wide-DnCNN with 128 deep layers to the black-box model in the RGE optimization leads to poor performance.
 We observe that appending these denoisers to the autoencoder architecture in the CGE optimization improves the robustfication of the model to some extent.
 We show that the diffusion model gives comparatively better performance than other denoisers.
 However, RDUNet gives better performance than diffusion models.
 It may happen due to multiple noise addition, which makes ZO optimization of the diffusion model unstable.
 These results conclude that our proposed RDUNet provides robustness to a black-box model against adversarial perturbations.

 \heading{Effect of Loss Functions.} We show in Table~\ref{tab:loss}, the effect of cosine similarity loss $\mathcal{L}_{CS}$ at the sample level and MMD loss $\mathcal{L}_{MMD}$ between the probability distributions of the original samples and denoised output.
-We observe in Table~\ref{tab:loss} that after applying $\mathcal{L}_{CS}$ in addition to cross-entropy loss, our model's performance increases by $1\%$ and using $\mathcal{L}_{MMD}$ the performance increase by approximately $6\%$.
-This shows that bringing closer the features of the original sample and denoised output at the instance and domain level increase the robustness of the black-box model.\\ \heading{Effect of training strategies.} We show the effect of our training schemes (over RDUNet) on ZO-AE-RUDS across different $r$ in Table~\ref{tab:train_strat}. $(\mathrm{D}_{\theta}^{u})_{finetune}$ represents pre-training RDUNet and then fine-tuning it in our defense method, and $(\mathrm{D}_{\theta}^{u})_{scratch}$ is training RDUNet from scratch.
+We observe that after applying $\mathcal{L}_{CS}$ in addition to cross-entropy loss, our model's performance increases by $1\%$ and using $\mathcal{L}_{MMD}$ the performance increases by approximately $6\%$.
+This shows that bringing closer the features of the original sample and denoised output at the instance and domain level increase the robustness of the black-box model.\\ \heading{Effect of training strategies.} We explore how different training strategies affect the performance of RDUNet in the ZO-AE-RUDS model, as shown in Table~\ref{tab:train_strat}.
+Here, $(\mathrm{D}_{\Theta}^{u})_{finetune}$ means that we first pre-train RDUNet before specifically adapting it to our defense method through further training.
+On the other hand, $(\mathrm{D}_{\Theta}^{u})_{scratch}$ refers to training RDUNet from the beginning without any pre-training.
 We show that training from scratch gives better performance than pre-training and fine-tuning RDUNet.
-We observe during training that $(\mathrm{D}_{\theta}^{u})_{finetune}$ achieves very high performance at the initial training stage; however, it does not improve as training progresses.
-Pre-training the denoiser causes the optimization to get stuck at a local optima leading to decreased performance.
+We observe during training that $(\mathrm{D}_{\Theta}^{u})_{finetune}$ achieves very high performance at the initial training stage; however, it does not improve as training progresses.
+Pre-training the denoiser causes the optimization to get stuck at a local optima leading to decreased performance.\\ \heading{Effect of different denoisers.} We calculate model variance for our task of black-box defense with MemNet~\cite{tai2017memnet}, DnCNN~\cite{zhang2017beyond}, Wide-DnCNN~\cite{zhang2017beyond}, UNet~\cite{ronneberger2015u} , Diffusion model~\cite{ho2020denoising} and RDUNet denoiser in Table~\ref{tab:my_label_variance}.
+We can refer to Eq.7 to calculate model variance.
+Expanding the loss term $\mathcal{L}_{Tot}(\Theta + \xi u_k)$ using Taylor series and considering only the first order term, we can see that $\hat{\nabla}_{\Theta}\mathcal{L}_{Tot}^{R}(\Theta)$ is equal to $\sum^{(q-1)}_{k=0}[du_k^{\top}\nabla \mathcal{L}_{Tot}(\Theta)u_k/q]$.
+We compute the model variance using these gradients and observe that RDUNet attains the least variance. \\

+\heading{Effect of noise level $(\sigma)$.} In Tables~\ref{tab:CIFAR10_sigma}~and~\ref{tab:stl10_sigma}, we present a comprehensive analysis of the performance of our proposed defense techniques across varying values of $\sigma = {0.50,1.0}$.
+Our evaluation reveals a consistent and noteworthy superiority of our defense methods over state-of-the-art black-box defense strategies when applied to both the low-dimensional CIFAR-10 and high-dimensional STL-10 datasets across the entire range of $\sigma$ values.
+Notably, our techniques demonstrate a remarkable ability to maintain resilience against adversarial attacks, showcasing their efficacy even in the presence of heightened noise levels.
+However, it's worth noting that as the standard deviation of the Gaussian noise added to the input images increases, we do observe a gradual reduction in overall robustness. \tabcolsep=4pt